 On the other hand, informal communication can distort the meaning of information; it supports rumors and misunderstandings; and it's difficult to control.

 Good internal communication can help increase the advantages of informal communication.
-It will slow down the rumor mill by communicating timely and frequently, and it will help employees to interpret information as well as instructions.
+It will slow down the rumor mill by communicating frequently and immediately, and it will help employees to interpret information as well as instructions.

 Employees put a high premium on transparency in their interactions with different levels of management, going as far as naming it the top factor in determining their happiness and satisfaction in the workplace.